takumade/takumade/README.md

 # Takunda Madechangu - Fullstack Developer 👨🏾‍💻
 Step into my developer realm!
 I'm Takunda Madechangu, a fervent Fullstack Developer committed to sculpting remarkable web and mobile applications.
-Equipped with a robust grasp of frontend and backend technologies, I offer a treasure trove of experience and proficiency.
+Equipped with a robust grasp of frontend and backend technologies, I offer a treasure trove of experience and proficiency...

 ## Tech Stack